 The young father has come to all the childbirth classes and is determined to help his baby grow and develop as best he can.
 "But, he won't look at his rattle," the dad reports, as he quickly moves the toy back and forth in front of the baby's eyes.
 "On that film you showed us I saw a baby look at his rattle.
 So what's wrong with Eric?"
 Dad asks.

 The doula is delighted by the new father's interest and attention to his little one.
 She reminds Dad that though a baby can see up close almost as well as an adult, infant eyes move more slowly.
-So she steadies Dad's hand as he holds the rattle.
+So she steadies Dad's hand as he holds the rattle 10 inches from the baby's face.
 Together they move the rattle slowly as Eric attends to the toy.
 When the baby's eyes hesitate and drop off the rattle, she and Dad stop the movement.
 Then Eric's eyes seem to catch on again.
 Now Dad and the doula inch the ball over a second time as Eric looks on.

 The doula also shows Dad how to vary the sound of the rattle to keep Eric's attention.
 Since baby's have the ability to ignore repeating, overwhelming stimulation (the "Shutting Down" SOS), varying the cadence of the rattle keeps a baby interested.
 Eric likes what Dad is doing now.

 In another few seconds Dad notices Eric start to get a bit red in the face; he also sees his son's breathing pick up.
 "That's one of those SOSs!," Dad exclaims.
 "I think he's done showing off right now."
 Dad cuddles Eric closely and speaks quietly into his ear.
 The baby's color returns to normal and his breathing slows down as he melts into his dad's arms.